Steve Hayes (businessman)

+Business career

 Originally a double glazing salesman, Hayes also worked for his father-in-law selling secondary mortgages.

 In 1997 with David Cowham he founded loans.co.uk, a Watford headquartered finance broker.
 Hayes became Chief Executive, expanding the firm to become the UK's then leading finance broker, on an earnings package of £5.5million in 2004/2005.
 In June 2005, Cowham and Hayes sold loans.co.uk to MBNA for an undisclosed amount, reported to be worth £50million to each partner.

+Club ownership

+Wycombe Wanderers

-Hayes became a 25% shareholder through an initial £250,000 investment in Wycombe Wanderers in June 2004, when the football club became a plc, and later became managing director.
+Hayes became a 25% shareholder in Wycombe Wanderers through an initial £250,000 investment in June 2004, when the football club became a plc.
+He later became managing director.

+In July 2009, following a shareholders' meeting, he took full ownership of Wycombe Wanderers, in the process writing off £3m of the club's debt to him in exchange for shares.
+In June 2012 the Wycombe Wanderers Trust bought the club from Steve Hayes.

+London Wasps

 Hayes bought an 11.6% stake in London Wasps Holdings Ltd in August 2007, and became chairman of Lawrence Dallaglio's benefit committee.
-In December 2008, Hayes bought Chrysalis Records founder Chris Wright's controlling interest and John O'Connell's shareholding in London Wasps to take complete control, and in July 2009, following a shareholders' meeting, he took full ownership of Wycombe Wanderers, in the process writing off £3m of the club's debt to him in exchange for shares.
+In December 2008, Hayes bought Chrysalis Records founder Chris Wright's controlling interest and John O'Connell's shareholding in London Wasps to take complete control.

-Between 2009-2012 Hayes’ plan to build a new 17,500 stadium and destination venue, on Booker Airfield High Wycombe, for both clubs, was backed by Wycombe District Council.
-When Lesley Clarke stepped down as Leader, his replacement Alex Collingwood led a successful campaign against the plans.

-In June 2012, Hayes sold the football club to Wycombe Wanderers Trust and the rugby club to David Thorn.
+In June 2012, a consortium led by former London Wasps player Ken Moss purchased the rugby club from Hayes.

-Between 2014-2020, Hayes was Chairman and a founding shareholder of Open Property Group that became the most successful cash property buyers in the UK, creating a portfolio of 100+ rental properties, worth in excess of £10M.

-Since 2018 Hayes has been running Open Limited, his own small property development business, whilst also active as a non-executive director to several other SMEs.